 During this time, my father came across a new 3-year course in Dehradun, it was called BMIT(Bachelors in Management and Information Technology).
 I enrolled in this course and didn’t really take my graduation studies very seriously.

 After 3 years, I continued my post-graduation(MCA) at the same college.
-In the 1st year of my MCA, I realised that I wasn’t headed in the right direction -- to do something in my career I needed to get extremely focused on learning.
+In the 1st year of my MCA, I realized that I wasn’t headed in the right direction -- to do something in my career I needed to get extremely focused on learning.

 I finished my post-graduation and secured a 3-month internship at a start-up in Noida.
 After these 3 months, I heard about a walk-in-interview call for Naukri.com and decided to go for it.

 When I got to the interview location, it was like an exhibition -- there were about 200-300 people who had shown up for the interview.
-I went through a bunch of rounds like a written test, coding, interviews, and at the end, I was the only one that got selected.
+I went through a bunch of rounds like a written test, coding, and interviews, and in the end, I was the only one that got selected.

 I never thought that I would be the only one to get selected at such a huge company, and this was definitely the turning point in my professional career.

-Q. Do you think your education helped you in your role at Naukri.com?
+2. Do you think your education helped you in your role at Naukri.com?

 Especially in the field of technology where things are constantly evolving, you need to keep educating yourself and learning new things.

-Q. Any advice for people who are just starting out in their career?
+3. Any advice for people who are just starting out in their career?

 You need to spend a lot of time educating yourself, doing certifications, and developing new skills.